alfonsof/terraform-google-cloud-examples/code/06-create-cloud-storage/README.md

 * Modify configuration.

-  You have to modify the S3 bucket name, which is defined as an input variable `bucket_name` in `vars.tf` file.
+  You have to modify the Google Cloud Storage bucket name, which is defined as an input variable `bucket_name` in `vars.tf` file.

-  If you want to modify the S3 bucket name you will be able to do it in several ways:
+  If you want to modify the Google Cloud Storage bucket name you will be able to do it in several ways:

   * Loading variables from command line flags.